galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 # Background on data

+Ewing sarcoma is a bone and soft tissue cancer mainly affecting children, adolescents and young adults ({% cite Ewing1921 %}).
+In most of cases, this sarcoma is induced by a gene fusion between EWRS1 (a RNA-binding protein) and FLI1 (a transcription factor of the ETS family) ({% cite Delattre1992 %}).
+In order to study the role of this fusion oncogene, Carrilo and colleagues has developed a cell line, derived from an Ewing sarcoma tumor carrying EWS-FLI1 fusion, where the fusion oncoprotein can be knocked-down using doxycycline ({% cite Carrillo2007 %}).
+In this tutorial, we will use datasets produced by Saulnier and colleagues to study the role of EWS-FLI1 in alternative splicing ({% cite Saulnier2021 %}).
+They performed RNA sequencing of the inducible cell line after 7 days of doxycycline treatment where EWS-FLI1 is depleted and compared them to RNA sequencing of the same cell line without doxycycline treatment.

-The datasets consist of twelve FASTQ files, generated through the Illumina NovaSeq 6000 sequencing system.
-Half of the samples were obtained from PANC1 tumour lines, and the rest from control cells.
-The protocol used for extracting the samples includes the depletion of rRNAs by subtractive hybridization, a general strategy for mRNA enrichment in RNA-seq samples.
+The dataset consists of twelve FASTQ files, generated through the Illumina HiSeq 2500 sequencing machine.
+Three of the samples were obtained from A673/TR/shEF cancer cell line without treatment, and the rest from the same cell line where the EWS-FLI1 fusion oncoprotein is depleted (doxycycline treated).
 For this training we will use a reduced set of reads, in order to speed up the analysis.
-The original datasets are available in the NCBI SRA database, with the accession number [PRJNA542693](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA542693).
+The original dataset is available in the NCBI SRA database, with the accession number PRJNA521683.

 ## Get data